SEKOIA-IO/documentation/docs/xdr/features/detect/iocdetection.md

 ## How does IOC detection at Sekoia work?

 Sekoia Threat Detection & Research (TDR) team maintains the CTI database with millions of IOCs through their investigation and dedicated expertise.
+All this incredible work directly benefits Sekoia XDR clients.

-All this incredible work benefits Sekoia XDR clients, who can consult the number of IOCs available on the Rules catalog page.
+You can consult the number of IOCs that are automatically verified in the Rules catalog page.
+The number of IOCs is calculated according to the CTI detection rules enabled.

 ![verified iocs](/assets/operation_center/rules_catalog/verified_iocs.gif){: style="max-width:100%"}